khromov/sveltekit-dynamic-component-load-demo/README.md

 A demo that shows how you can dynamically load different Svelte components depending on what content your backend API delivers.

-For example, if you have dozens of hundreds of different component types and receive article data from an external CMS, you only have to load the components that are present in the current article, thus reducing your bundle size.
+For example, if you have dozens of hundreds of different component types and receive article data from an external API/CMS, you only have to load the components that are present in the current article, thus reducing your bundle size.

 Example: